ReeseKevinYe/reesekevinye.github.io/_pages/about.md

   <li>Spending time with family and friends</li>
 </ul>

+In my github website, I have my <a href="https://reesekevinye.github.io/cv/">online resume</a> and the <a href="https://reesekevinye.github.io/projects/">projects</a> that I have completed, which includes Python, R, and Excel.
+Feel Free to check them out!

+You can also navigate using the navigation bar or header at the top of the website aswell.

 If you like to get in contact with me, please Email: <a href = "mailto: reesekevinye@hotmail.com">reesekevinye@hotmail.com</a>